karstnDE/frontend/docs/intro/tech-setup.md

 ## Data Quality & Verification

 I try to maintain high standards for data accuracy by implementing different verification systems.
 Every data update is tested against publicly available benchmarks if available (such as information from the Websites of the DeFi Protocols, explorers like Solscan, or manually verified totals).
 If computed results deviate from known values by even 0.1 SOL, it indicates the classification logic is incomplete—not just a rounding error, but a conceptual gap in e.g. how transactions are categorized.
+In case I do not get 100% match but am still confident the data is good enough, I will indicate this accordingly.

 The verification principle is MECE (Mutually Exclusive, Collectively Exhaustive): every transaction, every revenue contribution must be classified exactly once, and no transactions can be left unclassified.
 This ensures that aggregated metrics are complete and accurate.

 ## Current Coverage

 The project currently focuses exclusively on **DefiTuna**, a Solana-based DeFi protocol.
-This depth-first approach ensures complete historical data from $TUNA token and treasury launch, daily updates, and high-quality verified analytics.
+This depth-first approach ensures complete historical data (starting with $TUNA token and treasury launch by end of July 2025), daily updates, and high-quality verified analytics.
 Future expansion will add other emerging Solana protocols while maintaining the same standards for accuracy and depth.

 ## Open Source & Data Access